AutosseyAI/prxmpt/README.md

 <br />
 <br />

-Prxmpt is _"Tailwind for Prompt Engineering"_.
-It provides a set of utilities for composing strings with JSX.
+Prxmpt is like _"Tailwind for Prompt Engineering"_.
+It provides a set of utilities for formatting strings with JSX.

-Prxmpt is designed for shaping the input to LLMs, including powerful elements such as [priority](#priority) for managing tokens.
-However, Prxmpt also includes both Markdown and HTML elements, making it perfect for formatting LLM outputs as well.
+Prxmpt is designed for shaping the input to LLMs, and includes powerful elements such as [\<priority\>](#priority) for managing tokens.
+However, Prxmpt also provides both Markdown and HTML elements, making it perfect for formatting LLM outputs for end users as well.

 <h2 id="why-jsx"><div align="right"><a href="#top">🔝</a></div>Why JSX?</h2>